Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/synch_comm_tcpip_intro/define_transfer_wait_period.md

 The Phases parameter is a string that can be composed of A, T, Y, Z, X and waits on the expected final phase.

-- \(A\) Pre-processing: All pre-transfer script execution occurs here
+- \(A\) Pre- processing: All pre- transfer script execution occurs here
 - \(T\) Transferring: All transfer execution occurs in this phase
-- \(Y\) Post-processing: All post-transfer script execution occurs here
+- \(Y\) Post- processing: All post- transfer script execution occurs here
 - \(Z\) Acknowledgement: Acknowledgement reception/send steps and ack script execution occur here
 - \(X\) Done: End condition when all of the previous phases are completed